mcaceresb/stata-gtools/docs/index.md

 - Flexible save options for regress
     - Choose which coefs/se to save
-    - Choose which set of results to save
-    - Include number of clusters per group
-    - Include number of absorb levels per group
     - `absorb(fe1=group1 fe2=group2 ...)` syntax to save the FE.
     - `predict()`, including `xb` and `e`.
-- Weights in `gregress` (all the code is in place; just needs copy/paste and debug)
+- Singularity check
+- Remove colinear by group in `gregress`
 - Non-nested multi-way clustering for `gregress`.
 - Rolling (interval) and moving options for `gregress`.
 - Accelerate HDFE corner cases in `gregress`
-- `gstats transform (hdfe), absorb(...)` for HDFE transform.
 - `cumsum` for `gstats transform` (normal cumsum)
 - `cumsum +- varname` for `gstats transform` (cumsum ordered by `varname`)